JackTheDrunkenResearcher/University-of-Piraeus-Dept-of-Banking-and-Finance-Courses/Introduction to Machine Learning /README.md

-This file contains material for the course "Introduction to Machine Learning".
+# This repository contains information and material for the course "Introduction to Machine Learning".

+# Main topics of the course:
+i) What is Learning?

+ii) Introduction to Regression.

+iii) introduction to Classification.

+iv) A biref view of widespread Machine Learning Algorithms.

+v) An applied Regression approach to Exchange Rate Forecasting.

+# For material dm in LinkedIn:
+www.linkedin.com/in/iakovoschristoszarkadis